Skip to content

 National Performance Measures for Title V

-There are 15 National Performance Measures that have been identified for the Title V MCH Services Block Grant.
-These Performance Measures are arranged under five Population Domains: Women/Maternal Health, Perinatal/Infant Health, Child Health, Adolescent Health, and Children with Special Health Care Needs.
+There are 20 National Performance Measures that have been identified for the Title V MCH Services Block Grant.
+These Performance Measures are arranged under five Population Domains: Women/Maternal Health, Perinatal/Infant Health, Child Health, Adolescent Health, and Children and Youth with Special Health Care Needs.

-Displayed below is an Infographic created for each National Performance Measure to help you better understand each performance measure, the objectives of each, as well as Delaware’s baseline data for each performance measure.
+Displayed below is an informational Data Sheet for each National Performance Measure to help you better understand each performance measure, the objectives of each, as well as some of Delaware’s baseline data for each performance measure.

 National Performance Measures